open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 to preserve the semantics of structured attributes emitted by the applications.
 This field is optional.

-### Field: `Flags`

-Type: `fixed32`

-Description: The 8 least significant bits are the trace flags as defined in W3C Trace Context Level 2 specification.
-24 most significant bits are reserved and must be set to 0.
-Readers must not assume that 24 most significant bits will be zero and must correctly mask the bits when reading 8-bit trace flag (use flags & LOG_RECORD_FLAGS_TRACE_FLAGS_MASK or 0xFF).
-This field is optional.

 #### Errors and Exceptions

 Additional information about errors and/or exceptions that are associated with